teamdeeson/codex/docs/hosting/non-standard-environments.md

-# How we handle clients who prefer to host their sites on non-standard environments
+# Hosting clients' sites on non-standard environments

 ## The problem
 We specialise in building software applications and are not keen to build / manage the infrastructure which the applications run on.
 Also our support arrangements do not allow us to respond swiftly to infrastructure issues should they arise outside of our business hours.